chensteven/machine-learning/README.md

 ### Git

 #### Git Commits
-Motivation: Good commit messages matter and Chris Beams [explains](https://chris.beams.io/posts/git-commit/) why:
+Motivation: Good commit messages matter as Chris Beams [explains](https://chris.beams.io/posts/git-commit/) why:
 > it is the best way to communicate context about a change to fellow developers and future selve amd it also empowers other Git commands like `git blame`, `revert`, `rebase`, `log`, `shortlog`

 Some tips: